 Vital Signs® Grants is ECF’s way of going beyond simply identifying needs in the community.
 ECF offers grants for projects and programs that seek to address the issues identified in this year’s Vital Signs® Report.
 This year, we looked at Social Inclusion for newcomers, or people who have arrived in Canada, whether as an immigrant or refugee, in the past five years.

-- A focus on those newcomers who are most at risk for poverty, including women.
+- A focus on those newcomers who are most at risk for poverty, including women

 Charities working in the Edmonton area can apply for grants of up to $40,000 per year for three years for projects that meet the criteria.
 An organization that is not a registered charity wishing to apply for a Vital Signs® Grant may establish a written partnership with a registered charity.
 The registered Charity would apply for funds from ECF on the non-registered organization’s behalf.
 The Canadian Revenue Agency (CRA) states that the relationship between the registered Charity and the non-charitable organization must be formalized and documented before a grant can be awarded.
 Click here to visit the CRA website for more information.